open-mmlab/mmocr/docs/en/user_guides/config.md

 #### Metric

-Metrics refer to different measures of accuracy, while multiple metrics can be used together, for more metrics principles refer to {external+mmengine:doc}`Metric <tutorials/evaluation>`, there are different metrics for different algorithmic tasks in MMOCR.
+Metrics refer to different measures of accuracy, while multiple metrics can be used together, for more metrics principles refer to {external+mmengine:doc}`MMEngine: Metric <tutorials/evaluation>`, there are different metrics for different algorithmic tasks in MMOCR.
+More OCR-related  metrics can be found in [Evaluation](../basic_concepts/evaluation.md).

 Text detection: [`HmeanIOUMetric`](mmocr.evaluation.metrics.HmeanIOUMetric)